Top-rated hammocks that will transform your outdoor space | CNN Underscored

 Hennessy Hammock Expedition Asym Zip Hammock ($159.95; rei.com)

-Backpackers will love this comfy, asymmetric hammock for its small size (it packs down to a mere 7-by-10 inches), mesh protection, a waterproof rainfly that can be tilted, rolled or removed, gear pockets and more.
+Backpackers will love this comfy, asymmetric hammock for its small size (it packs down to a mere 7 inches by 10 inches), mesh protection, a waterproof rainfly that can be tilted, rolled or removed, gear pockets and more.
 Oh, it also folds into a chair and can be transformed into a ground tent with your hiking poles.
 Not quite ready to tackle the trails?
 Set it up in the yard for an urban getaway at home.

 If there’s a perfect spot in your yard for hanging a hammock, this affordable number will do very nicely.
 With nearly 9,000 positive reviews on Amazon, it’s noted for being compact, soft, sturdy and easy to hang.
 Made of durable cotton, it can hold up to 450 pounds and it comes with two carabiners and two nylon straps for hanging.
 You also get a carry bag, making it easy to take hiking, camping, picnicking and more.
 And did we mention the price?